 OBJECTIVE To avoid regular harvesting in identified steep slope areas.
 INDICATOR Area (by ha) of regular harvest in steep slope areas.
-VARIANCE ain no regular harvest in areas with greater + 20 ha 80% average slope.
-2020 Update A GIS exercise of overlaying steep slope areas with completed harvest areas shows 8.7 hectares of area.
-One area is 8.1 hectares, so follow-up was made with the PHP operations supervisor and the forest stand did not contain an area of greater than 30% slope.
+TARGET Maintain no than 30% ave regular harvest in areas with greater erage slope.
+VARIANCE + 20 ha 2021 Update A GIS exercise of overlaying steep slope areas with completed harvest areas shows 1 hectare of area.
+The hectare is made up of several small areas of less than 0.2 hectares.
 The steep slope data are based on spatial data that identifies slopes greater than 30% average using contour data.
 It is not based on the actual % slope of any given area as could be determined on-the-ground.
-Most often, the areas showing as harvested are slivers due to inaccuracies in the data, which is the case for the remaining 0.6 hectares.
+Most often, the areas showing as harvested are slivers due to inaccuracies in the data, which is the case for the 1 hectare.